I made a decision to stop wearing makeup a couple of years ago.

-They only think they need it.
-Because they’re not used to their own face without it.
-Or because they went without one day and someone asked if they were sick or tired.
-How could they possibly stop wearing makeup?
+If you’re like me, you only think you need makeup because you aren’t used to your own face without it.
+Or because you went without it one day and people asked if you were feeling okay.
+How could you possibly stop wearing makeup?

 Here’s a list of benefits you might experience if you stop wearing makeup.
 At least in my experience.

 - You’ll save money.
 Makeup is expensive, especially if you are a collector or buy the newest pallets.
 I immediately started saving money.

 - You’ll feel less stress.
 Makeup was the most time consuming part of my get ready routine.
 When I decided to stop wearing makeup I found I could be out the door in just minutes.

 - Your face might clear up.
 My skin has never looked better besides the occasional eczema I get from dry skin.
 I never get breakouts anymore.
 I don’t need soap or special cleansers for my face.